NikhilTeja21/NikhilTeja26/README.md

-- 👋 Hi, I’m NikhilTeja
+- Hi, I’m NikhilTeja
-- 👀 I’m interested in Programming
+- I’m Spellbinded in Programming
-- 🌱 I’m currently learning Machine Learning
+- I’m Enlightening in Machine Learning
-- 💞️ I’m looking to collaborate on Machine learning and AI
+- I’m looking to collaborate on Machine learning and AI
-- 📫 How to reach me @nunenikhilteja@gmail.com
+- How to reach me @nunenikhilteja@gmail.com

 <!---
 NikhilTeja26/NikhilTeja26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.